hneemann/yagi/README.md

 }
 ```

-This code works as expected: The content of the list (1,2,3,4 ) is printed twice but
+This code works as expected: The content of the list (1,2,3,4) is printed twice but
 the first part uses `int64` the second `string` so `PushBack`, `PushFront`,
 `InsertBefore` and `InsertAfter` are typed methods now.
 As you can see there are also
 two factory methods created: `NewInt64()` and `NewString()`.
+You can find the generated code [here](https://github.com/hneemann/yagi/blob/master/example/container/list.go).

 ### State of the Work